lukeod/vampiresurvivors-modding/il2cpp-guide.md

 }
 ```

-### Extension Method Approach
+### Extension Method Pattern
-For cleaner code, implement as extension methods:
+Based on analysis of common IL2CPP patterns, extension methods can be implemented for collection conversion:

 ```csharp
 public static class Il2CppExtensions